 If you are one of those people on your way to visit Portland, you are probably wondering what there is to do and see around this unique city.

-After living in Portland for over a year and exploring every corner of the downtown area, these are my top 15 suggested “must-see and do” things for anyone visiting Portland:
+After living in Portland for over a year and exploring every corner of the downtown area, here are 15 fun things to see and do in Portland Oregon:

 You could be really ambitious and visit all of these places in one day (believe me, I have), or you could take your time and spread them out over a weekend or a few days.

-A great way to start off your Portland tour is by riding the Aerial Tram and getting a good view of Portland from up above.
-The aerial tram starts off in downtown Portland and takes visitors up to the hospital on Marquam Hill and back.
-I know… a hospital doesn’t sound like a typical tourist destination, but nothing in Portland is “normal”.
+A great way to start off your Portland tour is by riding the Portland Aerial Tram and getting a good view of Portland from up above.
+The aerial tram starts off in Portland’s South Waterfront and takes visitors up to the hospital on Marquam Hill and back.
+I know… a hospital doesn’t sound like a typical tourist destination, but nothing in Portland is “typical”.